tomjaguarpaw/H2/posts/fork-fragile-reader-like-operations.md

 The Haskell ecosystem contains several examples of "[reader](https://hackage-content.haskell.org/package/transformers-0.6.3.0/docs/Control-Monad-Trans-Reader.html)-like" operations that run in `IO` rather than in a specific "reader-like" monad.
-Such operations necessarily have fragile behaviour when performed in a forked thread, because Haskell does not yet have suitable primitives with which to implement such operations robustly.
+They necessarily have fragile behaviour when performed in a forked thread, because Haskell does not yet have suitable primitives with which to implement such operations robustly.
 (For more information see [*Haskell's missing mutable reference